-Mississippi House Democrats didn't quite get the Medicaid expansion they wanted, but are declaring victory in sort of getting a debate on the subject.
+Mississippi House Democrats didn't quite get the Medicaid expansion they wanted, but they are declaring victory of a sort by getting to debate the subject.

-In the end, after a couple of attempts to expand ways for more citizens to receive health insurance coverage, a $841 million Medicaid appropriation bill passed overwhelmingly, 115-1.
+By Thursday afternoon, after a couple of attempts to expand ways for more citizens to receive health insurance coverage, an $841 million Medicaid appropriation bill passed overwhelmingly, 115-1.

-After the Legislature adjourned this spring without renewing the existing Medicaid program, Gov. Phil Bryant called a special session this week for lawmakers to reauthorize and fund Medicaid in its current form.
+After the Legislature adjourned its regular session this spring without renewing the existing Medicaid program, Gov. Phil Bryant called a special session earlier this week for lawmakers to reauthorize and fund Medicaid in its current form.

 Democrats repeatedly blocked efforts to reauthorize Medicaid to force a floor debate on the issue of growing the Medicaid rolls to include 330,000 more people.

 Despite the narrow scope of Bryant's special session call that was limited to re-authorization and funding of the existing Medicaid program, House Democrats offered amendments to expand Medicaid.
-When the House debated House Bill 1, which establishes the Division of Medicaid, Democrats tried to amend the bill to create a state-based health-care exchange.
-The federal government rejected Mississippi's plan for an exchange, meaning that the feds will will create one on the state's behalf.
+When the House debated House Bill 1, which establishes the Division of Medicaid, Democrats tried to amend the bill to create a state-based health-care exchange; however, the federal government rejected Mississippi's plan for an exchange earlier this year, meaning that the feds will create one on the state's behalf.

 HB 1 passed on a party-line vote but is being held on a motion to reconsider.
 Later, lawmakers took up the second part of the governor's special session call, a bill to fund the Medicaid program.
 Democrats again attempted to amend the bill to expand Medicaid.

 "These are people who through no fault of their own don't have health insurance," said Rep. Bob Evans, D-Monticello.
 "These aren't deadbeats."